☆ Scottee ☆

-Plying their wares since 2005 as DJs, club promoters (the fun-packed and popular Anti-Social) and performers (here, there and everywhere), they made their favourite pastime – showing off – something resembling some sort of art form and got plenty of press coverage for it.
-Pure specimens of the burgeoning MySpace generation, they were brash, cocky and you knew that, if they didn’t burn themselves out, their future could only be promising.
+Plying their wares since 2005 as DJs, club promoters (the fun-packed and popular Anti-Social) and performers (here, there and everywhere), they made their favourite pastime – showing off – something resembling an art form and got plenty of media coverage for it.
+Pure specimens of the burgeoning MySpace generation, they were media-savvy, brash, cocky and you knew that, if they didn’t burn themselves out, their future could only be promising.

 However, 2007 witnessed a split of sorts.
 Johnny, henceforth known as Buster, went his own way to DJ and teach DJ-ing.
 As for Scottee, he initially ran several clubs, the likes of Domestic, Issue and Foreign (all defunct), with varying degrees of success.
 He also played out at hotspots like Popstarz, Black Balloon, Circus, Caligula and many more.

 Clubbing has since taken a back seat in Scottee’s life so that he could devote himself to performing more seriously.
 He strives for a bewildering, certainly most unconventional and deliberately shocking style of performance.

 Beside causing havoc at The Tate, Tate Modern, ICA, The Roundhouse, The Royal Opera House and the Edinburgh festival, he also gigged his “Hamburger Queen” (”a beauty pageant for fat people”, as he put it) and toured “The Worst of Scottee” in 2016, amongst other strangely entertaining and innovative shows.